qnbs/Wiki-Compiler/README.md

 ---

+## The Workflow: From Idea to Publication

+Wiki Compiler is designed around a clear, four-step workflow that guides you from initial curiosity to a finished product.

+1.  **① Research in the Library**: Discover articles using the powerful Wikipedia search.
+Use the AI Research Assistant to get instant summaries and key concepts, helping you quickly identify relevant sources.
+2.  **② Curate in the Importers**: Send articles and images to dedicated "staging areas."
+Here, you can review, edit metadata, and deliberately select what to include in your permanent collection, ensuring your library remains organized and relevant.
+3.  **③ Assemble in the Compiler**: This is your workshop.
+Drag-and-drop articles to structure your narrative, edit content with a powerful rich-text editor, enhance your writing with AI, manage citations, and add project-specific notes.
+4.  **④ Publish Your Work**: Export your final compilation into professional formats like DOCX and ODT, or portable ones like Markdown and JSON, ready for submission, sharing, or personal archiving.

+---

 ## Key Features

-### 🧠 Knowledge Curation & Management
+### 🧠 Research & Curation
+*   **Powerful Search**: Instantly search Wikipedia with advanced sorting options (relevance, date, title).
+*   **AI Research Assistant**: Leverage Google's Gemini API for an intelligent breakdown of any article, generating summaries, key concepts, and potential research questions.
+*   **Offline Article Archive**: Every article you view is automatically cached locally, creating a personal, searchable knowledge base that works anytime, anywhere.
+*   **Article Importer**: A dedicated staging area to collect articles before adding them to a project, keeping your compilations clean and focused.

+### 🖼️ Content Creation & Compilation
 *   **Project-Based Organization**: Group related articles into "Compilations" to structure your research projects.
+*   **Robust Rich-Text Editing**: Modify article text directly within the compiler using a powerful Lexical-based editor.
+Changes are saved on a per-project basis, preserving the original in the archive.
+*   **AI Content Editor**: Select any text (or the whole article) and prompt the AI to summarize, rephrase, fix grammar, or perform custom edits.
+*   **Image Importer & Library**: Extract images from articles or add them manually.
+Curate them in a staging area before importing them into a central, searchable image library.
 *   **Project Notes**: Each compilation includes a dedicated notes panel, perfect for jotting down ideas, creating an outline, or keeping a research diary.
-*   **Powerful Search**: Instantly search and browse Wikipedia articles with advanced sorting options.
-*   **Offline Article Archive**: Every article you view is automatically cached locally, creating a personal, searchable knowledge base that works anytime, anywhere.
-*   **Robust Rich-Text Editing**: Modify article text directly within the compiler using a powerful Tiptap-based editor.
-Changes are saved on a per-project basis.

-### ✨ AI-Powered Research Assistant
-*   **Instant Insights**: Leverage Google's Gemini API to get an intelligent breakdown of any article.
-*   **AI Content Editor**: Directly edit article text with AI.
-Select text (or the whole article) and prompt the AI to summarize, rephrase, check for clarity, or perform custom edits.
-*   **Focused Analysis**: Choose to generate a summary, key concepts, research questions, or any combination in the settings to fine-tune the AI output.
-*   **Key Concepts**: Automatically identify and explain important terms, people, and places.
-*   **Research Springboard**: Uncover potential research questions to guide your study and exploration.

 ### 📚 Professional Publishing & Export
-*   **Advanced Citation Management**: Add, manage, and insert custom external sources (books, websites, etc.) as in-text citations within your articles.
+*   **Advanced Citation Management**: Add and manage custom external sources (books, websites, etc.) for your bibliographies.
-*   **Automatic Bibliography**: Automatically generate a formatted bibliography in **APA** or **MLA** style for HTML exports, including both Wikipedia articles and your custom citations.
+*   **Automatic Bibliography**: Automatically generate a formatted bibliography in **APA** or **MLA** style, including both Wikipedia articles and your custom citations.
 *   **Multiple Export Formats**:
     *   **DOCX**: Export your compilation to a professional Microsoft Word document.
+    *   **ODT**: Export to the OpenDocument format for use with LibreOffice, OpenOffice, and other suites.
-    *   **Markdown**: Export your entire compilation as a clean, portable single Markdown file, complete with links back to the original source articles.
+    *   **Markdown**: Export your entire compilation as a clean, portable single Markdown file.
-    *   **HTML**: Get a standalone HTML file of your compilation.
-    *   **JSON / Plain Text**: Export your data for portability and easy reuse.
+    *   **JSON**: Export project data for portability, backup, or integration.

 ### 🎨 Personalized & Efficient Workflow
+*   **Command Palette**: A keyboard-driven interface (**Ctrl/Cmd + K**) to instantly navigate views and execute commands.
 *   **Focused Dark Mode**: A beautiful dark mode for focused, late-night research sessions.
-*   **Multilingual Support**: Switch between English and German for a localized experience.
+*   **Multilingual Support**: Fully localized in English and German.
-*   **Accent Colors**: Personalize the UI with your preferred highlight color.
-*   **Command Palette**: A keyboard-driven interface (**Ctrl/Cmd + K**) to instantly navigate views and execute commands.
-*   **Data Portability**: Backup and restore your entire workspace (projects, articles, settings) with a simple JSON import/export.
+*   **Data Portability**: Backup and restore your entire workspace (projects, articles, images, settings) with a simple JSON import/export.
 *   **Non-Blocking Notifications**: A sleek toast notification system provides feedback without interrupting your workflow.

 ---